SEC Issues Staff Accounting Bulletin on Accounting for Obligations to Safeguard Crypto-Assets

 -

-“[S]ignificant risks and uncertainties associated with the entity holding crypto-assets for its platform users.”
+“[S]ignificant risks and uncertainties associated with the entity holding crypto-assets.”

 -